CNapSys-22586/.github/profile/README.md

 # Welcome to our github page! 👋

-We are the FTC team #22586 CNapSy
+We are the FTC team #22586 CNapSys